AnnieMasonLogo.tif

 4. The Pardee-Morris House

 Again, one thing leads to another in my life.
-After I got the job at in Yale, I needed a place to live.
+After I got the job at Yale, I needed a place to live.
 It turns out that Susan Lisk of the Porter-Phelps-Huntington House (see above) had a sister, Linda, who lived in New Haven, Connecticut, and she spent a whole day with me checking the rentals in the city.
 I found a lovely place with daily public transportation to downtown.
 Linda also suggested that I might want to docent at this house museum for a little extra income.
-Who would have thunk it.
+Who would have thought it?
 Two sisters who have been part of my museum adventures.

 One of New Haven’s oldest structures, this historic property descended in one family through seven generations.